cert-lv/graphoscope/docs/ui.md

 ## Search bar

 `2` is the main way to interact with the background data sources.
 Just like with other search engines, type what you are looking for, press `Enter` or the search button and get results from the chosen databases.
+Press `Tab` for the current field name autocomplete.

 More info in the `Search` documentation section.